 The reason why the Sages did not agree with Hezekiah on the two first issues was that it meant he mistrusted God to act and protect His holy city.
 As of the third issue, it was because Hezekiah had decreed that one month of Nisan would be a second month of Adar so that Nisan, and thus Passover, would be displaced for another month (II Chronicles 30:1-3).
 This act was considered as an interference in God’s orders about the time for the festival.

-It was during the reign of Sennacherib, after he returned from the siege of Jerusalem, that the prophetic mission of Jonah took place.
-The Prophet was ordered by God to announce to the inhabitants of Nineveh, the capital of Assyria, that their great city will be destroyed.
-At first, Jonah preferred to flee rather than confront the power of the Assyrians.
-But God made him eventually go back to Nineveh and accomplish his mission.
+It was during the reign of Sennacherib, after he returned from the siege of Jerusalem, that the second prophetic mission of Jonah took place.
+Indeed the Prophet had been ordered a first time, during the reign of Jeroboam II king of Israel, to prophetize against Nineveh [click here to read it], but Jonah fled from his mission.
+God protected the kingdom of Israel in that time nonetheless and waited another time to renew the mission to Jonah to announce to the inhabitants of Nineveh, the capital of Assyria, that their great city will be destroyed.
 But the reaction of the city was not what he expected:

 And Jonah began to enter into the city a day's journey, and he proclaimed, and said: 'Yet forty days, and Nineveh shall be overthrown.'
 And the people of Nineveh believed God; and they proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.
 And the tidings reached the king of Nineveh, and he arose from his throne, and laid his robe from him, and covered him with sackcloth, and sat in ashes.
 And he caused it to be proclaimed and published through Nineveh by the decree of the king and his nobles, saying: 'Let neither man nor beast, herd nor flock, taste any thing; let them not feed, nor drink water; but let them be covered with sackcloth, both man and beast, and let them cry mightily unto God; yea, let them turn every one from his evil way, and from the violence that is in their hands.
 Who knows whether God will not turn and repent, and turn away from His fierce anger that we perish not?'
 And God saw their works, that they turned from their evil way; and God repented of the evil, which He said He would do unto them; and He did it not. --- Jonah 3:4-9